 According to Nate Bronder, who manages the DDC, the internship program is mutually beneficial for AEP Ohio and young jobseekers.

-Interviews are being held in March and the two interns will picked by early May.
+Interviews are being held in March and the two interns will be selected by early May.

 Published March 3, 2023